npr99/URSC645/Admin/URSC645_ContributorGuide.md

 https://code.visualstudio.com/docs/python/python-tutorial

 ## GitHub for Desktop:
-Focus on what matters instead of fighting with Git.
+"Focus on what matters instead of fighting with Git.
-Whether you're new to Git or a seasoned user, GitHub Desktop simplifies your development workflow.
+Whether you're new to Git or a seasoned user, GitHub Desktop simplifies your development workflow."

 https://desktop.github.com/